Friday, 4 March 2022

 steps {

-sh 'terraform destroy -force'
+sh 'terraform destroy -auto-approve'

 }